 Living on the Northern Beaches in Sydney, you don’t see an abundance of palm trees.
 If you’re heading up the New South Wales coast, Lennox Head is one of the first places where you start to see a lot of them.
 It’s the first feeling of getting towards a more tropical setting.
 For a summer lover like myself, this is a great feeling!
 Sometimes it really is the little things that make you feel happy and grateful for the life you live.

-One aspect that makes Lennox Head so special is it’s just a stones throw away from the hinterland.
+One aspect that makes Lennox Head so special is that it’s just a stone’s throw away from the hinterland.
 Driving through endless green hills is always a nice change from the coast.
-It’s also refreshing to take a drive through the farms here and stop off at their little roadside stalls where you can pick up fresh fruit and vegetables.
+It’s also refreshing to take a drive through the farms here and stop off at their little roadside stalls where you can pick up fresh fruits and vegetables.
 My sister, James and I had an awesome day exploring this area.
 We spent time in Newrybar, Minyon Falls (and the delicious Doma Cafe in Federal for some much needed sushi).

 So, is a move to Lennox Head on the cards?

 The answer is “not at this time”.
 James and I will be continuing our trip around Australia, exploring everything our amazing country has to offer.
 We’ll definitely be making a stop back here on our way back down the coast.
 Until then, I’ll be counting down the days until I’m enjoying the sunshine in Lennox Head again.

 As most of Lennox Head is a “no fly” zone, aerial photos from this location are minimal.
 However, all aerial photos from Lennox Head were taken by my partner James at Aeroaus and are all available for purchase.

 I want to hear from you!
 Where is the place you want to settle in?
 Leave me a message in the comments below!